muaz-khan/WebRTC-Experiment/getMediaElement/README.md

 7. `onRecordingStopped`; RecordRTC supports `stopRecording` method as well!
 8. `onZoomin`; it is fired when media element is in full-screen mode.
 9. `onZoomout`; it is fired when user leaves full-screen mode either by presssing `ESC` key; or by clicking a button.
 10. `onTakeSnapshot`; it is fired when user clicks to take snapshot.
+Snapshot is passed over callback in PNG format.

 =